Meet our 2015 Local Joes!

 Please welcome our newest group of Joes.
-These nine have agreed to let us closely observe their fall training as they all strive to meet first-time goals, redemptive goals, or even bucket list goals.
-The Local Joes will begin training with GoRun Wichita's Start2Finish Training Program on June 9th.
-Being following this unique group and watch as they work their way to our finish line on October 12th.
+These nine individuals have agreed to let us closely observe their fall training as they all strive to meet first-time goals, redemptive goals, or even bucket list goals.
+The Local Joes will begin training with GoRun Wichita's Start2Finish Training Program on Saturday, June 20th.
+Be sure to follow this unique group along their journey and watch as they work their way to the finish line on Sunday, October 11th.

 Make Sure To Follow These Amazing Individuals On Twitter And Share In Their Training Experience To Finish The Prairie Fire Marathon!

 Occupation: Commnications/Organizational Development

 Running Experience: When chased, my campaign for State House of Representatives, errands, and my mouth.
 I've never been an athlete in any way/manor/shape/form.